 - Would they remove it for free and make good any damage to the walls or stairs?

 If you think you'll only be needing a lift for a short period, you might consider renting a stairlift.

 What about after-sales service?

 - Guarantee: check the period offered - all lifts will have a year's guarantee, but some manufacturers give you a more generous two years.

 - Repairs: stairlifts are reliable, so these should be rare.
 Ask when the call centre is open and how long it takes before an engineer will visit.
 Get details of call-out and additional hourly charges.

 - Maintenance contract or extended warranty: you can buy these at the time of purchase or when the original guarantee runs out.
 The usual deal is that for an annual fee you'll get an annual service visit and free repairs.
 Some manufacturers offer variations such as an annual service plus reduced rates for an engineer's visit, if the lift needs repair.

 - Battery: check that the maintenance contract covers the battery - many don't.

-While maintenance contracts may give you peace of mind, you should think about whether it would be cheaper to pay for repairs as you go.
+While maintenance contracts may give you peace of mind, think about whether it would be cheaper to pay for repairs as you go.